foliosus/mixologist/README.md

 ## Hosting

-The app is hosted by Heroku and served from [www.mixologi.st](https://www.mixologi.st).
+The app is hosted by Heroku and served from [drinks.mixologi.st](https://drinks.mixologi.st).

 ## DNS

 The domain is registered with [nic.st](https://nic.st/).
+[CloudFlare](https://dash.cloudflare.com) lives in front of the app, and provides both the name servers and the DNS service since it does a much better job than nic.st.